jupyterhub/jupyter-server-proxy/docs/source/server-process.rst

    * A callable that takes any :ref:`callable arguments <server-process/callable-arguments>`,
      and returns a list of strings that are used & treated same as above.

-   If the command is not specified or is an empty list, it is assumed by the proxy that the process is already running and available on ``{port}``.
+   If the command is not specified or is an empty list, the server process is assumed to be started ahead of time and already available to be proxied to.

 ``timeout``
 ^^^^^^^^^^^